Puckohue/roll20-character-sheets/Twilight-2000-v4/readme.md

 * Moved hit capacity / stress capacity higher up, at the top of the 'combat & health' tab
 * Calculate hit capacity and stress capacity correctly
 * Made "Multiple successes" on the d10 or d12 dice rolls (when you roll a 10 or higher on either dice) display as critical hits as a first step
+* Fixed count and display of multiple successes on 10+